Romanticism in Italy: Visual art

 Concurrently with European artistic Romanticism, purism began to develop in Italy, inspired by the German Nazarenes.
 However, a specific current of Romanticism also took root here, the so-called "historical Romanticism," which focused on historical-patriotic themes.
 Its greatest exponent was Francesco Hayez (1791–1882), influenced by Tiepolo and other masters of the late Baroque.
 Along with him, who worked mainly in Lombardy-Venetia, the major painters of this current were Giuseppe Bezzuoli (1784–1855) in Tuscany, and Francesco Podesti (1800–1895) in Papal States.

-The paintings the of the "historical Romanticism" tend to depict subjects from the past, mostly reminiscent of the italian Middle Ages, in an attempt to reproduce situations similar to that so-called "vulgar Era", considered to be formative of Italian traditions and popular folklore (exactly as Manzoni did in Adelchi).
+"Historical Romanticism" paintings tend to depict subjects from the past, mostly reminiscent of the Italian Middle Ages, in an attempt to reproduce situations similar to that so-called "vulgar Era", considered to be formative of Italian traditions and popular folklore (exactly as Manzoni did in Adelchi).
 Hayez's repertoire also includes portraits of famous people of his time, from the aforementioned Alessandro Manzoni to Garibaldi and Camillo Benso di Cavour.
 His best-known painting, entitled The Kiss (1859), depicts a man about to go into battle for his country, who dedicates a passionate and sincere kiss to his beloved: underlining the primacy of sentiment, it resonates with the ideals of Italian unification and of political-military commitment.

 Pelagio Palagi, Baldassare Verazzi, Eliseo Sala, Carlo Arienti, Amos Cassioli, also belong to the civil painting with historical subjects.
 In Giovanni Carnovali there are more intimate mythological scenes, while in the romantic art of Palermo the Arab-Norman Middle Ages of Sicily are rediscovered.